balena-os/leviathan/documentation/Getting-started.md

 await worker.capture('start');
 ```

-This will trigger video capture to start, and frames will be saved as `jpg` files to the shared volume at `/data/capture`.
+This will trigger video capture to start, and frames will be saved as `jpg` files in the `/data/capture` directory (which is a shared volume).
 Capture will continue until stopped with:

 ```js
 await worker.capture('stop');